IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

 On March 5, 2025, Watkins was featured on CBS Sports Golazo's coverage of the UEFA Champions League.
 Later on March 8, 2025, Watkins participated in the 2025 Sidemen Charity Match, held at Wembley Stadium in London, United Kingdom.
 Serving as both captain and player for the YouTube Allstars team, he scored his first goal in the charity match series in the 56th minute, having failed to score in his previous two appearances.
 Watkins later secured victory for the YouTube Allstars by converting the decisive penalty in a shoot-out.

 On March 18, 2025, Watkins announced that he would be doing a tour in mainland China and Mongolia.
 During his tour, Chinese state media and Chinese netizens praised Watkins for "promoting positive relations between China and the United States".
-In contrast to his streams in mainland China, Watkins' stream in Hong Kong was chaotic due to overcrowding and harassment by local fans; his ride on the MTR led to fans causing damage to Tin Hau station.
+In contrast to his streams in mainland China, Watkins's stream in Hong Kong was chaotic due to overcrowding and harassment by local fans; his ride on the MTR led to fans causing damage to Tin Hau station.